Aurora Research Associates

 Camp Caesar National Register Historic District Nomination

-As an independent subconsultant to Van Nostrand Architects of Buckhannon, WV, Courtney completed the National Register nomination for Camp Caesar, the Webster County 4-H Camp.
-This historic camp, which includes 41 contributing resources, is significant for its role in the local and state 4-H program, its rustic architecture and its association with the New Deal.
+As an independent subconsultant to Van Nostrand Architects of Buckhannon, WV, ARA completed the National Register nomination for Camp Caesar, the Webster County 4-H Camp.
+This historic camp, which includes 41 contributing resources, is significant for its role in the local and state 4-H program, rustic architecture, and association with the New Deal.

-As project manager for the Statewide Historic Bridge Survey, Courtney oversaw a significant portion of the survey of over 3000 of the state’s older bridges, and led coordination with the WVSHPO.
-In collaboration with the WV Division of Highways Planning Division, the WVDOH Environmental Section developed the “Historic Trusses of West Virginia” poster as a sample of comprehensive mitigation that could be developed as a more effective approach to managing the state’s historic bridges and transportation system.
+As project manager for the Statewide Historic Bridge Survey, Courtney oversaw a significant portion of the survey of over 3,000 of the state’s older bridges and led coordination with the West Virginia State Historic Preservation Office.
+In collaboration with the West Virginia Division of Highways Planning Division, the WVDOH Environmental Section developed the “Historic Trusses of West Virginia” poster as a sample of comprehensive mitigation that could be developed as a more effective approach to managing the state’s historic bridges and transportation system.
 Courtney composed the content for the poster.

 US 35 Late-Find 4(f) Evaluation and Mitigation Plan